 Finally, we come to model and lens choices.
 Sony has the clear advantage here because they've been making mirrorless systems for far longer.
 The lens set is more complete, and there's a fuller range of cameras.
 Let's look at cameras (I'm only going to discuss the current models, not the still-for-sale previous generations):

-• Sony A7 Mark IV versus Nikon Z6 II — The previous model (Mark III) was almost exactly an apples-to-apples comparison, and Nikon won the video portion of that while being a bit behind on a few still photography aspects.
-This was exactly where most of what I wrote above is clearly on display (sensor, ergonomics, focusing).
-However, with the new Mark IV model Sony has pushed a bit ahead in terms of a number of performance factors for still photography.
+- Sony A7 Mark IV versus Nikon Z6 III — The previous model (Mark III) was almost exactly an apples-to-apples comparison to the Z6 II, and Nikon won the video portion of that while being a bit behind on a few still photography aspects.
+Now, the Z6 III has passed the A7 Mark IV in a number of areas, particularly frame rate and video capabilities.

 Which brings us to lenses.
 As I write this:

-• Crop sensor: Sony has made 22 different crop-sensor lenses and has good third-party support, particularly with the Sigma prime trio.
-Nikon has made three and announced two more, mostly consumer zooms; Nikon DX has some third party support at the moment; though only a handful of autofocus choices have appeared from Viltrox.
+- Crop sensor: Sony has made 22 different crop-sensor lenses and has good third-party support, particularly with the Sigma prime trio.
+Nikon has made three and announced two more, mostly consumer zooms; Nikon DX has some third party support at the moment; though only a handful of autofocus choices have appeared, mostly from Viltrox.
 The FTZ Adapter does make all the Nikon DX F-mount lenses available, though.

-• Full frame: Sony has made 43 different full frame lenses and has broad third-party support, particularly enhanced by the Tamron efforts (Sony is a key investor in Tamron) as well as Sigma.
-Nikon has made 28 different full frame lenses, and has 4 others on their announced road map.
-Full frame Nikon Z has minimal but growing third party support, mostly in manual focus, no electronics lenses.
-The FTZ Adapter makes a broad range of Nikon F-mount lenses viable for Z system users, though.
+- Full frame: Sony has made 45 different full frame lenses and has broad third-party support, particularly enhanced by the Tamron efforts (Sony is a key investor in Tamron) as well as Sigma.
+Nikon has made 32 different full frame lenses.
+Full frame Nikon Z has modest and growing third party support.
+The FTZ Adapter also makes a broad range of Nikon F-mount lenses viable for Z system users.

 So a final comment goes like this: if you have a specialized need—camera or lens—you're more likely to find it in the Sony mirrorless realm at the moment.
 If you need is more generalized, Nikon has made a solid entry into the market that you can't ignore.
 Given time, Nikon will also address more specialized needs in mirrorless.
 For the time being, they'll rely upon F-mount lenses to help with special needs.